Engineering and Science Library and Information Studies

 1. Students who completed all core subjects can select to exit the programme with the Graduate Diploma of Information Studies (GDIS).

 2. Specialisation is not offered to HK students.

 - Exemption may be granted to applicants who graduated from:

 Bachelor of Information Studies

--- 48 points for core subjects (The core subjects with # will be exempted.)
+-- 48 points for core subjects (See the above subjects with #)

 Diploma in Teacher Librarianship